niklaslong/simplabs.github.io/blog/_posts/2018-02-06-shunting-webhooks-in-phoenix.md

 end
 ```

-You'll notice I've remove the no-op `call/1` function clause.
+You'll notice I've removed the no-op `call/2` function clause.
 This is because we no longer have to handle all potential requests like we did in the endpoint; we can focuse entirely on the hooks.
-Now, when we receive a webhook which doesn't match a clause of `call/1`, Phoenix will raise an error.
+Now, if we receive a webhook which doesn't match a clause of `call/2`, Phoenix will raise an error.

 Note: if you can't configure your API to send only the webhooks you're interested in handling, you should implement some code to handle that.